-This document describes the different elements related to the Physical Colocation Service provided by .
-The Physical Colocation Service includes the possibility for an AO to install equipment in RPOI’s to connect the Network with the network of the AO for the purpose of providing Services to End Users of the Beneficiary.
+This document describes the different elements related to the Physical Colocation Service provided by Wyre.
+The Physical Colocation Service includes the possibility for an AO to install equipment in Wyre RPOI’s to connect the Wyre Network with the network of the AO for the purpose of providing Services to End Users of the Beneficiary.

-The Physical Colocation Service can only be requested for AO that wants to become a Beneficiary for any of the Reference Offers:
+The Physical Colocation Service can only be requested for AO that wants to become a Beneficiary for any of the Wyre Reference Offers:

-Reference Offer Basic TV (ROTV)
+Wyre Reference Offer Basic TV (ROTV)

 Annex Interactive Services (AIDTV) (option on ROTV)

-Reference Offer Broadband Services (ROBB)
+Wyre Reference Offer Broadband Services (ROBB)

-The AO has several options for implementing the physical transport link as described in TLN_WRO_TA_T_T_PAAA “Physical Interconnect” between its premises and the location(s):
+The AO has several options for implementing the physical transport link as described in WRO_TA_T_T_PAAA “Physical Interconnect” between its premises and the Wyre location(s):

-Making use of the commercial leased line service offering of the Telenet carrier business division that offers various solutions for implementing xWDM over optical fiber link connections as described above, between the AO premises and the location(s)
+Making use of the commercial leased line service offering of the Telenet carrier business division that offers various solutions for implementing xWDM over optical fiber link connections as described above, between the AO premises and the Wyre location(s)

-The AO can also make use of its own fiber infrastructure and bring its fiber to the location(s).
+The AO can also make use of its own fiber infrastructure and bring its fiber to the Wyre location(s).

 The AO can make use of third-party fiber/ leased line infrastructure providers that can realize the required connections

-As a modality for the set-up of the interconnect links to these cases the AO has the possibility to request Physical Co-location Services at as described below.
+As a modality for the set-up of the interconnect links to these cases the AO has the possibility to request Physical Co-location Services at Wyre as described below.

 The current document only relates to the providing of the Physical Co-location Service.
 The implementation of the effective interconnect links is not part of the scope of the Physical Co-location service.

-Where any of the below conditions differ from other conditions mentioned in the Reference Offers (ROTV, ROBB), the below conditions will apply strictly to the Physical colocation service.
+Where any of the below conditions differ from other conditions mentioned in the Wyre Reference Offers (ROTV, ROBB), the below conditions will apply strictly to the Physical colocation service.

-Co-location procedures
+Wyre Co-location procedures

-Co-location at RPOI
+Co-location at Wyre RPOI

-can offer physical indoor or outdoor co-location at the RPOI’s.
+Wyre can offer physical indoor or outdoor co-location at the RPOI’s.

-Physical co-location can consist in a separate room inside the building or co-mingling (hereafter “the Co-location room”).
+Physical co-location can consist in a separate room inside the Wyre building or co-mingling (hereafter “the Co-location room”).

-If not enough space is available inside the building, will analyse the possibility of outdoor location.
+If not enough space is available inside the Wyre building, Wyre will analyse the possibility of outdoor location.

-The preferred solution for co-location will be determined taking into account space constraints, the suitability of certain locations for providing Physical interconnection services to multiple AO’s, timing constraints for setting-up Physical Co-location Services at certain locations, issues related to security and provisioning of necessary utilities such as adequate power supply, air-conditioning etc. will assess all these elements when treating the request for providing Physical Co-location Services.
+The preferred solution for co-location will be determined taking into account space constraints, the suitability of certain locations for providing Physical interconnection services to multiple AO’s, timing constraints for setting-up Physical Co-location Services at certain locations, issues related to security and provisioning of necessary utilities such as adequate power supply, air-conditioning etc. Wyre will assess all these elements when treating the request for providing Physical Co-location Services.
 The proposal for the effective set-up of the Physical Co-Location Service will need to be reasonable from an operational, timing & financial perspective.

-will take all reasonable measures to ensure the Physical Co-Location Services can be provided at any time in all RPOI’s.
-If nonetheless capacity constraint arise which cannot be solved in a reasonable timing and manner, will look for acceptable alternatives in consultation with the AO
+Wyre will take all reasonable measures to ensure the Physical Co-Location Services can be provided at any time in all RPOI’s.
+If nonetheless capacity constraint arise which cannot be solved in a reasonable timing and manner, Wyre will look for acceptable alternatives in consultation with the AO

 The area accessible for the AO within the Physical Co-location Service will be clearly indicated so that the AO can identify the place where it can Install its equipment.

-The RPOI’s are in the following reqions: Hoboken, Asse, Gent, Hasselt, Roeselare and Mechelen.
+The Wyre RPOI’s are in the following reqions: Hoboken, Asse, Gent, Hasselt, Roeselare and Mechelen.

 The addresses of the RPPOI’s are respectively: